illinoistech-itm/jhajek/itmo-540/tooling-assignment/Readme.md

 ### Adding Screenshots

-Using the Readme.md template file provided under the Assignment Tab > Week-01 in Blackboard, add your screenshots to the `Readme.md` and commit and push the document to a folder named: `itmo-540` > `tooling-assignment`
+Using the `Readme.md` template file provided under the Assignment Tab > Week-01 in Blackboard, add your screenshots to the `Readme.md` and commit and push the document to a folder named: `itmo-540` > `tooling-assignment` inyour private GitHub repo

 Use the [Markdown cheatsheet reference](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet "Markdown cheatsheet").